zonemaster/zonemaster/docs/specifications/tests/Methods.md

          2. If a delegation (referral) to a sub-zone of Child Zone is returned, follow that delegation, possibly in several steps, by repeating the A and AAAA queries.
-         3. If a CNAME or DNAME is returned, follow that, possibly in several steps, to resolve the name to IP addresses, if possible.
+         3. If a CNAME is returned, follow that, possibly in several steps, to resolve the name to IP addresses, if possible.
          4. Ignore non-referral responses unless AA flag is set (cached